-The Fox Theatre was designed by Thomas W. Lamb for William Fox, who made sure his wife, decorator Eve Leo Fox, was kept at arms length.
+The Fox Theatre was designed by Thomas W. Lamb for William Fox and his Fox Circuit, who made sure his wife, decorator Eve Leo Fox, was kept at arms length.
 Fox West Coast Theatres were the operators in association with Loew’s Incorporated.

 The Fox Theatre was meant to be a part of a large office complex, which was never finished.

 According to "Great American Movie Theaters" by David Naylor, the Fox Theatre was similar, but more grand, in detail to two other Lamb designed theatres, the Midland Theatre in Kansas City, Missouri, and the Loew’s Jersey Theatre in Jersey City.
 The Fox Theatre was apparently copied in 1932 by S. Charles Lee for the Los Angeles Theatre.
 The Los Angeles Theatre looks much like the Fox theatre, just on a smaller scale.